freddycoppa/webgpu-fluid-sim/README.md

-# GPU Fluid Simulation in JS & WebGPU
+# GPU Fluid Simulation in JavaScript & WebGPU

-This is an Eulerian fluid simulation running on the GPU via JS & WebGPU (and HTML for the UI).
+An interactive Eulerian fluid simulation implemented in JavaScript with WebGPU compute shaders.
+The solver runs on the GPU and supports real-time density and velocity splats, adjustable grid resolutions, vorticity confinement, and configurable diffusion/decay.

-The main objective of this project is to learn about compute shaders in WebGPU by implementing a highly parallelizable physics simulation.
+The goal of this project is to learn WebGPU by building a highly parallel physics simulation that runs directly in the browser.

 ## Features

-1. Running the simulation at various density (display) and velocity (simulation) grid scales
+1. Separate density and velocity grid scales for balancing visual quality and simulation performance
-2. Density & velocity input via gaussian splats at mouse pointer and random splats upon space/button press
+2. Interactive Gaussian splats for injecting density and velocity with the mouse
+3. Random splats triggered by space key or button input
-3. Adjustable vorticity confinement
+4. Adjustable vorticity confinement to preserve small-scale rotational detail
-4. Adjustable density & velocity diffusion via exponential decay
+5. Adjustable density and velocity decay
+6. Adjustable shading options, including contour lines and sharpening, for enhanced fluid visualization

 ## Theory